Exploring Higgs-Photon Production at the LHC: Collider Simulation

 In the limit of vanishing fermion masses, operators $\mathcal{O}_{uB}$ and $\mathcal{O}_{uW}$ do not interfere with the SM amplitude, however they interfere constructively among themselves which is clearly evident in Fig.~\ref{fig:2Dplots}(a).
 The blue shaded region marks the bounds that can be probed at $3\sigma$ significance level.
 Similar interference effect prevails in the case of non-zero $C_{dB}$ and $C_{dW}$ (shown in Fig.~\ref{fig:2Dplots}(b)).
-These couplings are only slightly correlated with each other due to a smaller interference effect in the $h \gamma$ production.
-A more optimistic limit on the Wilson coefficients of the operators with $u$-type quarks are obtained than that due to the $d$-type fermionic operators.
+These couplings in pairs of $(C_{uB},C_{uW})$ and $(C_{dB},C_{dW})$ are only slightly correlated with each other due to a smaller interference effect in the $h \gamma$ production.
+In addition, the correlations between $(C_{uB},C_{uW})$ and $(C_{dB},C_{dW})$ are opposite in nature.
+A more optimistic sensitivity on the Wilson coefficients of the operators with $u$-type quarks are obtained than that due to the $d$-type fermionic operators.
+In Fig.~\ref{fig:2Dplots}(c), the projection in $C_{HD}$-$C_{HWB}$ plane is presented for $pp \to h\gamma$ process.
+We note that among the aforementioned Wilson coefficients, $C_{HD}$ and $C_{HWB}$ contribute to $T$ and $S$ parameters, respectively, at tree level.
+However, bounds coming from $S$ and $T$ on $C_{HD}$-$C_{HWB}$ parameter space is more constraining than the constraints derived in the present analysis.
 Operator $\mathcal{O}_{uB}$ neither interferes with the SM amplitude and nor with the bosonic-type operator and thus, the leading BSM effect arises at $\mathcal{O}\sim \frac{1}{\Lambda^4}$.
-This can be seen from the $C_{uB} \to -C_{uB}$ symmetry in the Fig.~\ref{fig:2Dplots}(c) whereas the $C_{HB}$ interferes with the SM.
-The yellow shaded region in Fig.~\ref{fig:2Dplots}(d) shows the $2\sigma$ significance region in the $C_{HW}$-$C_{HB}$ plane.
-In this case, there are two couplings contributory.
+This can be seen from the $C_{uB} \to -C_{uB}$ symmetry in the Fig.~\ref{fig:2Dplots}(d) whereas the $C_{HB}$ interferes with the SM.
+Similar is the case in Fig.~\ref{fig:2Dplots}(f) for $C_{uB}$ and $C_{HWB}$ plane.
+The yellow shaded region in Fig.~\ref{fig:2Dplots}(e) shows the $2\sigma$ significance region in the $C_{HW}$-$C_{HB}$ parameter space.
+In this plane, there are two couplings contributory.
 One, the coupling proportional to $g_{h\gamma \gamma}$ whose contribution to the Higgs-diphoton interaction depends on $s_W^2 C_{HW}+ c_W^2 C_{HB}$ combination.
 The other coupling due to the presence of Z propagator $g_{hZ\gamma}$ receives contribution via the combination $ s_W c_W(C_{HW}-C_{HB})$, thus indicating a region in the same place when the latter decreases the rate for positive $C_{HB}$.
 In all, their total contribution requires for larger values of the Wilson coefficients for probing the $h\gamma$ production at $3 \sigma$ significance.